oblac/jodd-site/doc/db/10+configuration.md

 * `tableNames` - set of table naming strategy properties, like: uppercase, splitCamelCase, prefix, suffix...
 * `columnNames` - set of column naming strategy properties.
-* `strictCompare` - when set to false, letter case of table and column names will be ignored.

 There are properties about column alias: